Arahi20/Vector-DotProduct/README.md

+<h1> Vector-DotProduct </h1>
-A tool to quickly calculate the dot product between 2 vectors aswell as working out the angle between them
+A tool to quickly calculate the dot product and angle between 2 vectors